-Bowser is a playable character in Super Smash Bros.
+Bowser is a playable character in both Super Smash Bros.
 4 and Super Smash Bros.
 Ultimate.
-The Super Smash Bros. series Bowser amiibo was released on February 19, 2015 as part of Wave 3.
-The Super Mario Bros. series Bowser amiibo can also be used as a Figure Player.
+The Super Smash Bros. series Bowser amiibo was released on February 19, 2015.
+Bowser is considered top-tier in both Super Smash Bros.
+4 and Super Smash Bros.
+Ultimate.

 Bowser is ranked in the S tier in the final revision of our Super Smash Bros.
 4 tier list, making him one of the strongest fighters in the game.
 Bowser’s claim to fame is his side special, Flying Slam.
 It’s an extremely fast command grab with decent range and high power.
 Smash 4’s AI either cannot see Flying Slam coming or cannot react in time to avoid it, resulting in games where Bowser repeatedly slams his opponent until they are KOed.
 In fact, Flying Slam is considered one of the best moves in the game, and is responsible for much of his tournament success.
 Additionally, Bowser boasts a powerful set of smash attacks (which benefit highly from Critical-hit capability), the highest weight in the game, and a “Tough Guy” ability that lets him shrug off knockback from weak attacks.

 Despite his notable advantages, Bowser is not held back by any major flaws.
 It is clear that Figure Players were never intended to become part of a metagame, and so the game’s AI was never “fixed” to dodge moves like Flying Slam more often.
 As a result, top Bowser trainers taught their Bowser FPs to take advantage of this universal AI flaw to win games.
 Many Bowser versus Bowser FP matches came down to which Bowser used Flying Slam more often.
 This is grasping at straws, but Bowser’s AI is sometimes too jumpy and uses its forward air at inappropriate times.